vitouchiha/AISearch/README.md

 ### Generate Encryption Key

-Use the command below to generate a secure 32-byte encryption key using Node.js:
+Use the command below to generate a secure 32-byte encryption key, tokens and secrets using Node.js:

 ```bash
 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"